 For instance, the risk that a deforestation or conflict minerals case is found in a company’s supply chain.

-This extended company responsibility affects tier 1 or company’s direct suppliers, or go to tier 2 or even tier 3 suppliers.
+This extended company responsibility goes beyond the company fence and reaches tier 1 suppliers (or company’s direct suppliers), or even sometimes to tier 2 or 3 suppliers.

 Task Force for Climate-Related Disclosures (TCFD)